My Story

 I enjoy the fresh perspectives that arise from working with students.

-At CfA I have mentored several Masters students on projects ranging from Cataclysmic Variables mass transfer to exoplanets and the history of the Sun.
+Currently, I am mentoring AstroAI students and interns at CfA.
+I have mentored several Masters students on projects ranging from Cataclysmic Variables mass transfer to exoplanets and the history of the Sun

 In addition, I am a teaching fellow and an invited Lecturer at Harvard, and I have been a teaching assistant for 6 years in Argentina.